Biden unveils climate change plan using Green New Deal as framework, after AOC criticism

 Campaigning soon after in New Hampshire, Biden responded.

 “You never heard me say ‘middle of the road.’
 I’ve never been middle-of-the-road on the environment.
-Tell her.. to look at my record.
-She’ll find that nobody has been more consistent about taking on the environment and a green revolution than I have,” he spotlighted during a gaggle with reporters.
+Tell her ... to look at my record.
+She’ll find that nobody has been more consistent about taking on the environment and a green revolution than I have,” he said during a gaggle with reporters.

 CLICK HERE TO GET THE FOX NEWS APP